Chris Amrhein

 Joseph Christopher Amrhein Jr. (born July 21, 1990) is an American former football quarterback.
 He played college football at Cornell.
-He signed with the Hamilton Tiger-Cats of the Canadian Football League as an undrafted free agent in 2013.
+He signed with the Hamilton Tiger-Cats of the Canadian Football League (CFL) as an undrafted free agent in 2013.

 College career

 Amrhein served as the team's backup quarterback during the 2011 season, seeing action in one game.
 He completed his only pass attempt against Yale for three years.
 A strong-armed quarterback with excellent footwork, Amrhein missed the entire 2010 season due to a shoulder injury.
 Amrhein showed great potential in suiting up with the varsity as a rookie.
 He saw action in the home game against Fordham in 2009, completing 1-of-4 passes for six yards and an interception.
 Amrhein was listed as the backup on the team's two-deep throughout that season.

 On October 13, 2012, he started and beat Monmouth University 41–38.
 He went 33 of 56, throwing for 523 yards and 1 touchdown.
 This was the 3rd-highest passing yards in a single game in Ivy League history.